 Read on for our romantic recommendations.

 With a view of the Marina Bay area from up high, Artemis Grill is an elegant space for pre-dinner cocktails and panoramic sights.
 Perched on the rooftop of CapitaGreen, away from the hustle and bustle of the CBD, it serves up a medley of Mediterranean-inspired dishes made with fresh, sustainable produce.

-Dinner is when you’re treated to the glittering lights of the city skyline while you enjoy plates of duck confit, Iberico pork chop, grilled lobster, and wagyu bone-in ribeye côte de bœuf.
-But with vegetarian mains at $32 and meats starting from $40, expect to pay a pretty penny for your night of romance.
+Dinner is when you’re treated to the glittering lights of the city skyline while you enjoy plates of black cod, Iberico pork loin, grilled lamb rack, and bone-in ribeye côte de bœuf.
+But with seasonal tasting menus going for $128 per person, expect to pay a pretty penny for your night of romance.